cinghie/yii2-articles/README.md

 ]</pre>
 </li>

 <li>Create Database Tables running the file articles\docs\database_tables.sql.
-If you want database prefix, edit the file sql adding the prefix and remember to set it in your config:
+If you want use database prefix, edit the file sql adding the prefix and remember to set it in your config:
 <pre>
 'components' => [
 ...